MicrosoftDocs/customer-insights/ci-docs/export-power-automate.md

 # Power Automate connector (preview)

-Trigger specific events to occur automatically when your data changes and manage more complex flows directly in [Power Automate](https://flow.microsoft.com/).
+Trigger specific events to occur automatically when your data changes and manage more complex flows directly in [Microsoft Power Automate](https://flow.microsoft.com/).

 ## Known limitations